msergiy87/pureftpd-clamav/README.md

 # pureftpd-clamav
 This is script that you should use with PureFTPd and ClamAV for virus scanning on a fly.

-For configuration pure-ftpd i use this tutorial https://www.howtoforge.com/how-to-integrate-clamav-into-pureftpd-for-virus-scanning-on-debian-squeeze
+For configuration pure-ftpd I used this tutorial https://www.howtoforge.com/how-to-integrate-clamav-into-pureftpd-for-virus-scanning-on-debian-squeeze

 Requirements
 ------------